cmcb-warwick/ShapeSpaceExplorer/docs/shape_space_dynamic.markdown

 ## Sliced Shape Space Average Dynamics

 This program permits to see the average behaviour of slices in shape space.
-Run 7-ShapeSpaceDynamics > Run_Sliced_Dynamics.m \
+Run <code>7-ShapeSpaceDynamics > Run_Sliced_Dynamics.m</code> \
 <img align="center" width=500px src="./img/dynamics_data.png">

-Select the Analysis folder and the number of slices for the x- and y-coordinate in shape space before clicking on “Generate Figures”
+Select the Analysis folder and the number of slices for the x- and y-coordinate in shape space before clicking on <code>Generate Figures</code>

 The program produces a figure, where for each slice in shape space a rose plot is plotted (see example below). \
 <img align="center" width=500px src="./img/rose_per_group.png">